 Olite is a small town about 35 minutes drive from Pamplona, the capital of Navarre.
-Here is one of the most popular tourist attractions of Navarre, namely the Royal Palace of Olite.
+This is where one of Navarra's most popular tourist attractions is located, the Royal Palace of Olite.
 But this is not the only interesting thing about Olite.
-This village also has beautiful medieval streets and buildings, tasty restaurants and many wineries that can be visited.
+There are also beautiful medieval streets and buildings to visit in this village, as well as delicious restaurants and many wineries.

 Royal Palace of Olite